mxro/maxrohde-web/content/posts/2010/2010-09-10-an-analysis-of-research-in-computing-disciplines/index.md

 ---
-title: "An analysis of research in computing disciplines"
+title: 'An analysis of research in computing disciplines'
-date: "2010-09-10"
+date: '2010-09-10'
 categories:
-  - "contemplations"
+  - 'contemplations'
 ---

 An interesting article appeared in the communications of the ACM comparing the nature of topics in the disciplines computer science (CS), software engineering (SE) and information systems (IS) ([Glass, Ramesh, and Vessey, 2004](http://www.citeulike.org/user/mxro/article/1340451))